 - pressures from tourism associated with development in its green wedge areas and the township’s coastal proximity;

 - a lack of an identified and preferred future character for the township in relation to its role, function, design and direction of growth;

 - limited access to public transport – only one bus route services the township; and

 - a relatively disjointed town centre with increased vehicular and pedestrian traffic, and poor circulation due to the confluence of five major roads.

 The Shire has appointed planning consulting firm 'Plan2Place' to undertake the required project tasks.
 Project inception tool place on Monday, 17 September 2018.
 Background research followed by data collection and analysis to inform the draft structure plan are currently underway.

 Drop-in sessions have been undertaken with the community to capture and enhance the attributes of the township that are most valued, improve aspects of the township and develop a vision to guide land use and development in Balnarring into the future.

-The draft structure plan will go out for public exhibition around March 2019 where you will have another opportunity to provide feedback.
+The draft structure plan will go out for public exhibition between April and May 2019 where you will have another opportunity to provide feedback.
 The Shire will advise when the draft is available for review.